aspose-slides/Aspose.Slides-Documentation/java/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

 You can download an evaluation version of **Aspose.Slides for Java** from its [download page](https://repository.aspose.com/repo/com/aspose/aspose-slides/).
-The evaluation version provides the same functionalities as the licensed version of the product. he evaluation package is the same as the purchased package.
+The evaluation version provides the same functionalities as the licensed version of the product.
+The evaluation package is the same as the purchased package.
 The evaluation version simply becomes licensed after you add a few lines of code to it (to apply the license).

 Once you are happy with your evaluation of **Aspose.Slides**, you can [purchase a license](https://purchase.aspose.com/buy).
 We recommend you go through the different subscription types.
 If you have questions, contact the Aspose sales team.